stackitcloud/stackit-cli/README.md

 $ stackit auth activate-service-account
 ```

-For more details on how to setup authentication using a service account, check our [Authentication guide](./AUTHENTICATION.md)
+For more details on how to setup authentication using a service account, check our [authentication guide](./AUTHENTICATION.md).

 ## Configuration